changhsinlee/mlflow-flavor-example/README.md

 mlflow ui
 ```

-and it will start a local MLFlow server at the default URI: http://127.0.0.1:5000
+and it will start a local MLFlow server at the default URI: http://127.0.0.1:5000 with artifacts saved to `./mlruns`
-p

 Note: most teams run MLFlow as a remote server.
-For our purpose here I'm not going to bother with setting one up here.
-You will not be able to log models to Model Registry with this setup.
+I'm not going to bother with setting one up here.
+You will not be able to log models to Model Registry and test the full `log_model()`, `load_model()` workflow with this setup.
 For more information, please see [the official MLFlow doc](https://www.mlflow.org/docs/latest/index.html).

 ### Running tests